Our Trade-off Life: How the 80/20 rule leads to a healthier, wealthier life

 The following is a graphical summary of the Pareto Principle outcomes on many life decisions:

-Thus, in the typical Pareto Principle model, good is the optimal stopping point. [viii]
+Thus, in the typical Pareto Principle model, good is the optimal stopping point. [viii-a]

-A fair personal assessment: To be fair, how each of us defines Bad, Good, or Great plus our individual compliance discipline is intensely personal.
+Bad, Good, or Great is user-defined: How each of us defines Bad, Good, or Great plus our individual compliance discipline is intensely personal.
+"Great" to one person may only be "good" for another person.
+So, our definition of what constitutes bad, good, and great may differ.
 There are some people with a high likelihood of implementing a great solution.
 Since people have many different activities to prioritize - like personal health personal and finance, another consideration is the importance of that activity.
 High-importance activities may get more of your attention, thus, making it more likely to comply.
-Most important is to be honest about your ability to attend to a life activity in order to achieve a great outcome!
-Behavioral science teaches us that less salient activities such as the examples in this article are notoriously difficult for most people to prioritize.
-A good outcome is SO much better than bad!
+In the marriage example discussed later in the article, "motivation" is showcased as an essential driver of whether to marry.
+Being honest about your ability to attend to a life activity is essential to achieve a great outcome!
+Behavioral science teaches us that less salient activities, such as the health and wealth examples, are notoriously difficult for most people to prioritize.
+A good outcome is SO much better than a bad one! [viii-b]

-The business context: Some business leaders may wish to go from "Good to Great."
-Jim Collins, the author of the book by the same name, certainly thinks so.
+Some business leaders may wish to go from "Good to Great."
+Jim Collins, the author of the book of the same name, certainly thinks so.
 The business world is constantly faced with trade-offs.
 As a business grows, there are always more ideas for projects than there are resources to implement them.
 Business decision criteria and project alternatives are always in need of trade-offs.
-The point is to be hyper clear about business strategic objectives.
+The point is to be hyper-clear about business strategic objectives.
 The most strategic business driver alternatives should be prioritized.
 Do most strategic alternatives reach "great" when first implemented?
-No. But over time, they may reach "great" or "great-ish' with on-going focus.
+No. But over time, they may reach "great" or "great-ish' with ongoing focus.
 However, there are many business alternatives that are necessary but less strategic.
 These are important to stop at "good" and divert resources to other strategic projects.

-Let's face it, the world changes.
+Let's face it, the world is ever-changing.
 Perhaps a project that was originally viewed as highly strategic.
 Over time, the project either:

-Far less strategic today than it was when the project was begun.
+• The project is far less strategic today than when it was begun.

 In the resource section, process tools are suggested to help evaluate the degree to which project alternatives are strategic, and, processes to help businesses adapt as the business environment changes.

-Next, personal case study examples are provided.
+Next, Pareto Principle case study examples are provided.
+These case studies are presented in a personal context to maximize understanding.
+There is a short conceptual bridge from these personal cases to the business world.
 They may certainly be considered conceptually relevant to the business world.

 4. Pareto case studies